TechnoMeter/ME_QTRIPDYNAMIC/README.md

 # TechnoMeter-ME_QTRIPDYNAMIC

-What I learned here ?
+What have I learned here?

 --> Linking of JavaScript to HTML